 Eligible candidates include senior New Zealand Surgical Education and Training (SET) trainees and plastic and reconstructive surgeons who have recently achieved FRACS.

-Applications are made in writing to the Chair, Gillies Trust Fund c/- Executive Manager NZAPS.
+Applications are made in writing to the Chair, Gillies Trust Fund c/- Executive Manager NZAPS. (email@example.com).

-Applications are considered annually with applications closing 30 September.
-For applications forms visit Gillies Travelling Fund Charitable Trust (under ‘About us’ on this website) or contact firstname.lastname@example.org for additional information.
+An application form and the Terms of Reference can be found at Gillies Travelling Fund Charitable Trust (under ‘About us’ on this website) or contact firstname.lastname@example.org for additional information.

-The Australia and New Zealand Scholarship and Grant Committee (ANZSGC) invites trainees to apply for Research, Travel and Education awards being offered in the RACS Scholarships Programme.
+The RACS Australia and New Zealand Scholarship and Grant Committee (ANZSGC) invites trainees to apply for Research, Travel and Education awards being offered in the RACS Scholarships Programme.